SpellholdStudios/CerndFriendship/README.md

 The Cernd Friendship mod should be compatible with all WeiDU mods, however, we cannot test every single one.
 It is only compatible with BGII: ToB.
 If you do encounter an error, please let us know by posting the message at our forums.

->Although it is not required for the Cernd Friendship to function properly, it is always a good idea install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a>.
+>Although it is not required for the Cernd Friendship to function properly, it is always a good idea to install the latest version of the <a href="http://www.gibberlings3.net/bg2fixpack/">BG2 Fixpack</a>.
 <div align="right"><a href="#top">Back to top</a></div>